 >>> Read the press release

-High-Tech High Heels is a partnership
+High-Tech High Heels is a fund

-with the Dallas Women's Foundation.
+at the Dallas Women's Foundation.